06hong/analytics-challenge/README.md

 Using the tool of your choice, please access the data in the link below, transform it into a dataframe or table, and answer the following question:

-What "primary_type" of crime is reported most in ZIP code 60613 since 2020?
+1. What "primary_type" of crime is reported most in ZIP code 60613 since 2020?

-Chicago Crime Data in JSON:  http://abcf662db43574fd99b224e0ab41b018-1792580361.us-east-2.elb.amazonaws.com:8080/
+Chicago Crime Data in JSON can be found here:  http://abcf662db43574fd99b224e0ab41b018-1792580361.us-east-2.elb.amazonaws.com:8080/

-Please submit your code and answer for that question.
+<strong>Please submit your code and answer for that question.</strong>